osmoscraft/tundra/docs/RFC-20230527-clone-performance.md

 - Need to benchmark sqlite wasm performance
 - Need to bulk insert sqlite
 - Unzip is still the secondary bottleneck with no solution yet
+- Consolidate all sqlite databases into a single one